 Although there are many factors to keep in mind, taking the first step toward improving your restaurant cybersecurity practices is essential to managing your risks in the future.

-Restaurant365 incorporates restaurant accounting software, restaurant operations software, inventory management software and scheduling software into an all-in-one, cloud-based platform that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor, and bank.
+Restaurant365 incorporates restaurant accounting software, restaurant operations software, restaurant inventory management software and scheduling software into an all-in-one, cloud-based platform that’s fully integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor, and bank.
 Restaurant365 has security controls and practices in place to protect your restaurant data.